 TScore := Maximum Team Score in Range - ((HCap - minHC) x 2.99 / (maxHC - minHC))

-* the value of 2.99 is the range of Team Points within the Gold, Silver and Bronze handicap range.
-The Platinum range is .99
+* the value of 2.99 is the range of Team Points within the Silver and Bronze handicap range.
+The Gold range is 1.99 and the Platinum range is .99